exogen/graphbrainz/schema.md

   # field.
   typeID: MBID

-  # A list of artist entities linked to this entity.
+  # A list of artists linked to this entity.
   artists(after: String, first: Int): ArtistConnection

   # Relationships between this entity and other entitites.
   relationships: Relationships

+  # A list of tags linked to this entity.
+  tags(after: String, first: Int): TagConnection
 }

 # A connection to a list of items.